-C/N ratio was relatively higher than actual C/N ratio at soil dephts of more than 30 cm (Figure.
-3b), it is probably due to different C content that produce by different raw materials.
+The raw material was decomposed of fresh organic waste in soil which transformation to be soil humus could make better C/N ratio in soil, hence influence to plant growth.
+In upland soils with a relatively low amount of labile organic N, the mineralization could be regulated by the amount of labile organic C instead of N [20].
+Potential C/N ratio was relatively higher than actual C/N ratio at soil dephts of more than 30 cm (Fig. 5), it is probably due to different C content that produce by different raw materials.
 The more ripe the compost material, the easier it is to decomposed, thus the C content could be released, but the C resistance also low, and make it easier to loss as gas emission.
-Increased C soil depends on biomass accumulation, especially at the type of biomass and the length of decomposition process ([11]).
-To degraded organic compounds, microorganism convert 60-70% of carbon dioxide and use the remaining 30-40 % of their body as cell component of the cell ([9]).
-The result of actual C/N ratio was still above control (7.69) at soil thickness more than 30 cm, I means that the application of chopper pineapple crops 200 tonnes per hectare + cattle mature (solid) 40 tonnes per hectare + mill juice pineapple 2 tonnes per hectare + cattle manure (liquid) 2 tonnes per hectare (K2) and the aplication of chopper pineapple crops 200 tonnes per hectare + cassava waste 40 tonnes per hectare + pineapple pump waste fromelin) 40 tonnes per hectare + mill juice pineapple 2 tonnes per hectare + cattle manure (liquid) 2 tonnes per hectare (K3) could increase the C/N ratio in the soil.
+Increased C soil depends on biomass accumulation, especially at the type of biomass and the length of decomposition process [21].
+To degraded organic compounds, microorganism convert 60-70% of carbon dioxide and use the remaining 30-40 % of their body as cell component of the cell [22].
+The result of actual C/N ratio was still above control (7.69) at soil thickness more than 30 cm, it means that the application of chopper pineapple crops 200 tonnes per hectare + cattle manure (solid) 40 tonnes per hectare + mill juice pineapple 2 tonnes per hectare + cattle manure (liquid) 2 tonnes per hectare (K2) and the aplication of chopper pineapple crops 200 tonnes per hectare + cassava waste 40 tonnes per hectare + pineapple pump waste (bromelin) 40 tonnes per hectare + mill juice pineapple 2 tonnes per hectare + cattle manure (liquid) 2 tonnes per hectare + mill juice pineapple 2 tonnes per hectare + cattle manure (liquid) 2 tonnes per hectare (K3) could increase the C/N ratio in the soil.
 The potential C/N ratio decreased after three months decomposition of raw materials, actual C/N ratio also decrease, because the soil organic carbon was not stable in soil.

 IV.
-CONCLUSION
+CONCLUSIONS

-The innovation of technology that applied by combining in the soil of dephts with organic waste is an important aspect to improve fertility, health and quality of soil.
+The application of soil amendments by mixing into clay minerals is an effective decomposition process in stabilizing carbon soil.
+The innovation of technology with combining in the soil in dephts with organic waste to improve fertility, health and quality of soil.
 The carbon, nitrogen release and C/N ratio are depending to organic material.
 The carbon loss more than 60 % at soil thickness 0-15 cm, less than 30 % at soil thickness 0-30 cm, and less than 20 % on soil thickness 0-45 cm.
-At soil thickness of 0-15 cm, the nitrogen loss less than 50 % and nitrogen losses at 0-30 and 0-45 cm are less than 40 %.
+At soil thickness of 0-15 cm, and the nitrogen loss less than 50 % and depht 0-30 and 0-45 cm are nitrogen losses less than 40 %.
 The general availability of C, N and C/N ratio is determined by the quality of the organic material decomposes, especially the kinds of material that mixed into the thickness of soil.